 1. What is the address I ship to?

 New Students living on campus are sent a mail services move-in packet to their permanent address during the first calendar week of August.
 Contained therein, are a detailed set of instructions on Move-In package mailing tips and procedures as well as the student's unique four digit mailbox number.

-New Students living on campus will receive a mail services packet to their permanent address between August 1, 2012 and August 3, 2012.
+New Students living on campus will receive a mail services packet to their permanent address the first week of August.
 A copy of the packet will also be sent to the student's @tulane.edu e-mail address.

 The packet contains personalized information and instructions including your mailbox number, instructions for proper addressing to your mailbox and custom labels that you can affix to your packages sent during Fall Move-in and throughout the semester.

 If you have not received your Fall 2013 Move-in Information packet by August 8, 2013 please e-mail email@example.com.

 2. What is the purpose of the box number/bar code labels included in the Move-In Packet?

 The labels are solely for sorting and storing items once they arrive at Tulane.
 The labels are carrier independent and do not affect shipping, delivery or shipping rates.
 Items received at Tulane with the enclosed bar code labels can be sorted and stored more effectively.